Chart Color Schemes

 Vermont is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Vermont's dwelling structures, as per the latest Census data, consisted of 79.7% houses and 20.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 73.0% houses and 26.9% other dwellings.
-Home ownership in Vermont was 40.1%, with mortgaged dwellings at 40.7% and rented ones at 19.2%.
-The median monthly mortgage repayment in the area was $2,383, higher than Melbourne metro's $2,200.
-The median weekly rent figure was $426, compared to Melbourne metro's $410.
-Nationally, Vermont's mortgage repayments were significantly higher at $2,383 versus the Australian average of $1,863, and rents were substantially above the national figure of $375 at $426.
+Vermont's dwelling structures, as per the latest Census, consisted of 79.7% houses and 20.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Melbourne metro had 73.0% houses and 26.9% other dwellings.
+Home ownership in Vermont was 40.1%, similar to Melbourne metro's level.
+The remaining dwellings were either mortgaged (40.7%) or rented (19.2%).
+The median monthly mortgage repayment in Vermont was $2,383, higher than Melbourne metro's average of $2,200.
+The median weekly rent figure in Vermont was recorded at $426, compared to Melbourne metro's $410.
+Nationally, Vermont's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing